Patricia Craig (writer): Personal life

 She was born in Belfast to Nora (née Brady) and Andy Craig and attended St Dominic's Grammar School for Girls before studying at the Belfast School of Art and then at the Central School of Arts and Crafts, London (where she obtained a Diploma in Art & Design, Hons.).
 She returned to Northern Ireland in 1999.
 She is married to the Welsh artist Jeffrey Morgan.

 Career

 In the late 1960s, Craig was at Notre Dame Convent School in Battersea, working as an art mistress, but longed to have a literary career.
 Since then, she has written memoirs, edited several anthologies and written articles for newspapers.
-In London she began to collaborate with Mary Cadogan, editing several books on children's literature.
+In London, she began to collaborate with Mary Cadogan, editing several books on children's literature.
 Their first book, You’re a Brick, Angela!, became a classic.

 On her return to Northern Ireland, she began to write books with an Irish theme.
-One of the first was a biography of Brian Moore which was described by the critic Seamus Deane as 'a crisp and intelligent account of a man and a writer for whom Craig's clean and incisive approach seems perfectly appropriate'.
-Perhaps her most popular book was the memoir Asking for Trouble (1987) which details her schooldays, culminating in her expulsion from school.
+One of the first was a biography of Brian Moore that was described by the critic Seamus Deane as "a crisp and intelligent account of a man and a writer for whom Craig's clean and incisive approach seems perfectly appropriate".
+Perhaps her most popular book was the memoir Asking for Trouble (1987), which details her schooldays, culminating in her expulsion from school.